queer-community-allies/queer-community-allies/index.md

 #StayAtHomeChallenge #SafeHands #TogetherAtHome #CoronaKindness #QuarantineAndChill

 - Know of some upcoming virtual events?
 Let us know! contact(at)queercommunityallies(dot)org
-- GLBT National Youth Talkline provides telephone, online, and private one-to-one chat and email peer support, as well as factual information and local resources for cities and towns across the United States.
+- GLBT National Youth Talkline provides telephone, online, and private one-to-one chat and email peer support.
 This includes weekly youth chat rooms and IM with a peer support volunteer.
 1-800-246-7743 & [https://www.glbtonline.org](https://www.glbtonline.org)
 - Utah Pride Center Youth online support groups for ages 10-14 and 14-20.
 Email youth(at)utahpridecenter(dot)org for a participant ID and access to a group.
 [Follow them online](https://utahpridecenter.org/programs/youth-family-programs/) for more details.
 - Encircle is doing live group meets!
 Check out their YouTube channel for videos and follow them online for updates.

-## Need immediate help?
-The Trevor Project has 24/7/365 help.

 - TrevorText, confidential text message with a Trevor counselor, text START to 678678.
-- TrevorLifeline, crisis intervention and suicide prevention phone service, 1-866-488-7386.

 ## 10 Ways to Be an Ally & a Friend (from GLAAD)